Merkoba/Meltdown/arguments.md

 Either `user`, `ai`, `all`, or `none`.

 This specifies if markdown formatting is applied to the user, to the AI, to both, or to none.

+---

+>no-textbox-button

+Don't show the button to show the textbox input.